-Privacy concerns have hindered increasing transparency into operation of social media platforms.
-Our work addresses this challenge by showing it is feasible to audit relevance estimators, the "brains" of social media platforms, without violating the privacy of their users or revealing proprietary details of the platforms' algorithms.
 Our proposal for platform-supported auditing gives a practical framework for implementing policies outlined in DSA and PATA.
 Our framework focuses on these proposals as both are promising efforts to increasing transparency of social media platforms and their algorithms' role in influencing individuals and shaping societal discourse.
-Compared to prior proposals in the U.S. [16, 55, 68], PATA is the most comprehensive in terms of the large platforms it covers [63].
-Even if PATA's ultimate fate is uncertain, the EU-centric DSA that has already been passed as law may influence future policies in the U.S. and beyond, similar to the way EU's GDPR has shaped the global privacy landscape [52].
-As an example, YouTube's announcement of the YouTube Researcher Program for researchers in more than 50 countries came on the heels of the passing of the DSA [89].
+Compared to prior proposals in the U.S. [19, 67, 81], PATA is the most comprehensive in terms of the large platforms it covers [76].
+Even if PATA's ultimate fate is uncertain, the EU-centric DSA that has already been passed as law may influence future policies in the U.S. and beyond, similar to the way EU's GDPR has shaped the global privacy landscape [64].
+As an example, YouTube's announcement of the YouTube Researcher Program for researchers in more than 50 countries came on the heels of the passing of the DSA [104].

 The scope of our framework has limitations that are potential avenues for future work.
 For example, DSA's proposal covers platforms and services other than social media that are outside the scope of our study.
-Also, within social media platforms, our work focuses on how organic and promoted content is delivered on users' newsfeed, a place where users consume most of their content.
-However, there are other features, such as Trends on Twitter, chosen by platform's algorithms, which we do not address in our work but are worth studying for potential harms such as misinformation.
+Also, within social media platforms, our work focuses on how organic and promoted content is delivered on users' feeds, a place where users consume most of their content.
+However, there are other features, such as Trends on Twitter, chosen by platforms' algorithms, which we do not address in our work but are worth studying for potential harms such as misinformation.

 Another potential direction for future work is exploring how platform-supported auditing can be adopted to study other forms of algorithmic harms.
 Our example use case focuses on auditing for discrimination in job ad delivery.
-A potential direction is exploring privacy mechanisms and metrics of fairness that are applicable for performing audits in other contexts, such as political or hateful content, while safeguarding privacy of users.
+A potential direction is exploring privacy mechanisms and metrics of fairness that will safeguard privacy of users when performing audits in other contexts, such as amplification of political and hateful content.

-Our work assumes audits will be conducted under a legal framework that incentivizes platform to act in good faith (§4.4), but another area of future work is to relax this assumption and add technical methods that look for accidental errors or intentional non-compliance by platforms.
-Correlation of data has detected lapses in the past [81].
+Our work assumes audits will be conducted under a legal framework that incentivizes platforms to act in good faith (§4.4), but another area of future work is to relax this assumption and add technical methods that look for accidental errors or intentional non-compliance by platforms.
+Correlation of data has detected lapses in the past [96].
 Technical methods, combined with the legal incentives proposed in DSA and PATA, would provide even stronger guarantees that audits are accurate and complete.